r-grandorder/tri-hermes/en/pages/babylonia.md

 If you're wounded, you need to switch out with someone else immediately.
 Fighting spirit doesn't heal wounds!

 **Leonidas:**
 Fatigue and injury are separate issues.
 Understand?
-Now for lesson two! ! !
+Now for lesson two!!!

 **Leonidas:**
 Toss away your spear, but not your shield!